Updating your beliefsHow Bayes Rule affects risk

 Why do we speak of "belief" and not "probability" here?
-Intuitively, when we have mentionedwe’re meaning some belief or measure of uncertainty.
+Intuitively, when we have mentioned probabilities, we’re meaning some belief or measure of uncertainty.
 For example, when giving a confidence interval, we say we believe the actual value is between the boundaries of the interval, up to a certain degree of confidence.
-When we simulate multiple scenarios in and finally aggregate the results, we’re expressing that we believe that the loss will be so many millions or larger.
+When we simulate multiple scenarios in Monte Carlo simulations and finally aggregate the results, we’re expressing that we believe that the loss will be so many millions or larger.

 In science, hypotheses are disproven trough observable, measurable evidence.
-Similarly, testing in general --and application to cybersecurity risk.in particular-- can change our beliefs, that is, our initially proposed or prior probabilities, based upon evidence.
+Similarly, testing in general —and pentesting in particular— can change our beliefs, that is, our initially proposed or prior probabilities, based upon evidence.
 The mathematical tool for updating these beliefs is a simple one: Bayes Rule.
 However, it does require us to discuss a few basic probability theory facts.
-If you’re familiar with it, feel free to skip straight to
+If you’re familiar with it, feel free to skip straight to application to cybersecurity risk.

 Let us consider a simple example for illustrating the basic rules of probability: we have a bag with 2 blue marbles and 3 red ones, and we’re going to draw marbles from the bag (without looking!) and we want to find the probabilities of drawing each kind.
 Let us call R the event of picking a red marble and B for picking a red one.
 Their probabilities are P(B) = 2/5, and P(R) = 3/5, in principle.